Aderemi554/Exercises/Exercises/Module_6/readme.md

-Exercises for Computer Vision Module.
+Exercises for Computer Vision Module